manuganji/manuganji.github.io/_posts/2015-08-28-my-start-functional-programming.md

 I could instantly connect that the reason for majority of the bugs is state dependent design.
 A bug is simply your program entering a state that you didn't predict it to enter.
 The state is the value of all the variables in your program at any one moment.
 If you took a series of snapshots of your program's execution, you'd see a progress from one state to the next with each processor cycle.
 It's a great talk and I recommend you to watch it.

-The 'Function' in Functional Programming comes from the mathematical definition of a function.
+The 'Function' in Functional Programming comes from the Mathematics.

 > A function is a relation between a set of inputs and a set of permissible outputs with the property that each input is related to exactly one output.

 The general focus in a functional program is on the **what** not the **how**.
 The code tries to tell what is the output of a function and generally speaks less about how to get to that output.
-So, if you were looping over a list, you would generally user `map` function over writing your own `for` loop.
+So, if you were looping over a list, you would generally use a `map` function over writing your own `for` loop.

 My favorite feature of FP is **Pure functions**.
 It means that functions should not have any side effect and their behaviour should be completely determined by their inputs.
 Pause and think about that for a moment.
 How much predictability that brings to your programs!